How to Develop a SaaS Billing System: Best Practices and Strategies

 - It doesn't reflect the real value.
-Does it make a difference to a customer whether they’ve got three users or four?
+Does it make a difference to a customer whether they have three or four users?

 For the previous two SaaS pricing models, users were the common variable, but it's completely possible to use features as your value metric instead.

-Per feature pricing separates out different pricing tiers according to the functionality available in each, with the higher-priced packages associated with a greater number of available features.
+Per-feature pricing separates out different pricing tiers according to the functionality available in each, with the higher-priced packages associated with a more significant number of available features.

 - Strong upgrade incentive.
-Per feature pricing offers a clear and obvious motivation for upgrading: you unlock extra functionality.
+Per-feature pricing offers a clear motivation for upgrading: you unlock extra functionality.

 - Difficult to get right.
 How do you know which features your users will want?
 Getting the balance wrong can discourage adoption, as crucial features end up in overpriced tiers, or the bulk of your product's benefit ends up in your cheapest package.

 - Leaves a bad taste.
-It's easy to feel resentful with per feature pricing: you're paying a monthly fee to use a product, and still, you're missing out on some of its functionality.
+It's easy to feel resentful with per-feature pricing: you're paying a monthly fee to use a product and still missing out on some of its functionality.